 About Good News Brewing Company

-A few months later Dan and Matt’s group did a book study called Flesh by Hugh Halter and learned the power of sharing The Good News by being human.
+A few months later during a book study, Dan and Matt were inspired by the book, Flesh by Hugh Halter and learned the power of sharing The Good News by being human.
 This means having fun, celebrating, being in community, and having parties.
 Remember how Jesus did that thing where he turned water into wine?
 So Josh and Matt went bigger and built a one barrel system (Dan just watched).

-Now we have the opportunity to share Good News with you, because Everyone loves Good News.
+Now they are tickled to have the opportunity to share Good News with you, because Everyone loves Good News.

 Good News Brewing Company